Note

 In Azure Monitor Log Analytics, queries typically execute in the context of a workspace.
 A workspace may contain data for many resources, making it difficult to isolate data for a particular resource.
-Resources may additionally send data to multiple workspaces.
+Resources might additionally send data to multiple workspaces.
 To simplify this experience, the REST API permits querying Azure resources directly for their logs.

 Response format